intercom/contentful-typescript-codegen/README.md

 Generate typings from your Contentful environment.

 - Content Types become interfaces.
-- Assets and Rich Text are resolved to rich types.
+- Locales (and your default locale) become string types.
-- Locales (and your default locale) are strings.
+- Assets and Rich Text link to Contentful's types.

 At Intercom, we use this in our [marketing site] to increase developer confidence and productivity, ensure that breaking changes to our Content Types don't cause an outage, and because it's neat.